eblaine/feedforward/README.md

 On my machine, this starts a server and launches the app automatically.

 Note that there are two apps running on this server.
 The first is an Ionic tabs application for mobile.
-It's located at <server url>/ (e.g. <ip>:8100/)
+It's located at a_domain:a_port/ (e.g. 0.0.0.0:8100/)

 The second is a web application for Second Harvest employees.
-It's located at <server url>/admin.html
+It's located at a_domain:a_port/admin.html